Login

 MARKET DRIVERS

-Asking lease rates decreased from $4.09/SF FS (Full Service) to $4.07/SF in the past quarter.
-This is the lowest recorded rate since 2019, and 2.6% lower than this time last year.
+Asking lease rates decreased from $4.07/SF FS (Full Service) to $4.00/SF in the past quarter.
+This is 3.1% lower than this time last year and the lowest recorded rate since the pandemic started in 2020.

 ECONOMIC OVERVIEW

-The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) saw an increase both yearly and quarterly, reaching 249.1K this quarter.
-A pain point in the marketplace is the Information sector which is down 6.0% since last year.
+The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) fell 1.8% yearly and 2.0% quarterly, dropping to 280.8K.
+Similarly, the information sector dropped 3.1% since last year.

 NEAR-TERM OUTLOOK